wikimedia/mediawiki-services-wikispeech-pronlex/README.md

 # pronlex
-pronlex is a sketch of a pronunciation lexicon database behind a simple http API.
+pronlex is a sketch of/place holder for a pronunciation lexicon database behind a simple http API.
 It is NOT ready for proper use.